ramirez7/sdl2-ttf/README.md

 and uses it to display text in various ways.
 You can find it in the `example` directory.

+Note: this example works, but is written in sdl1-style, so instead you should change surfaces to textures and follow the usual sdl2 API.

 ```bash
 cd sdl2-ttf
 cabal configure -fexample